Vaccines for Children Program (VFC)

 Underinsured means your child has health insurance, but it:

-If you need help locating an FQHC or Chicago Immunization Fast Track Clinic contact the Chicago VFC Program
+If you need help locating and FQHC or Chicago Immunization Fast Track Clinic contact the Chicago VFC Program.

-What are the Costs or Fees?
+What Are the costs or fees?

-There is no charge for any vaccines given by a VFC provider to eligible children.
+There is no charge for any vaccines by a VFC provider to eligible children.
 But there can be some other costs with a vaccination:

-Locating a VFC Provider
+locating a VFC provider

 The Chicago VFC Program can provide a list of doctors enrolled in the VFC Program in Chicago.

-VFC Provider Resources
+VFC Provider resources

 Visit the VFC webpage on the Chicago Health Alert Network (HAN) to access resources and archived VFC News Bulletins.

 For access to the VFC HAN webpage, please email ChicagoVFC@cityofchicago.org